Mohamedlabib25/Dynamic_Migration_from_Oracle_to_MySQL-/README.md

-# Dynamic Migration ETL Job: Universal Data Migration
+# Dynamic Migration ETL Job:  Data Migration

 Welcome to the repository for the Dynamic Migration ETL (Extract, Transform, Load) Job, a versatile solution designed to simplify the migration process between various source and target databases using Talend Open Studio for Big Data (version 8.0.1).
 This guide provides instructions for getting started: